shawntabrizi/shawntabrizi.github.io/_posts/2019-08-31-substrate-feeless-token-factory.md

 }
 ```

-I would hope in the future, the `StorageMap` and `StorageDoubleMap` will implement a `kill` API like the `StorageValue` item has.
-It could even do this trick under the hood!
-However, it is unclear to me if there are significant costs to doing things this way.
+I would hope in the future, the `StorageMap` and `StorageDoubleMap` will implement a `kill` function like the `StorageValue` item has, which would allow a user to easily clear all entries of the mapping.
+It could even use this trick under the hood!
+However, it is unclear to me if there are significant costs to doing things this way. ¯\\_(ツ)_/¯

 ## Next Steps

 Because the hackathon is so short, and we were teaching new developers to start building on Substrate, the full potential of this idea was not created, nor was it even conceived.
 There is so much more potential for exploring how Substrate can enable "feeless" token transfers given that you have full control at the runtime level of how your blockchain operates.
-This is not feature that you would get with any open contract system.
+This is not feature that you would get with any open smart contract platform.

 A few ideas which could further this project are: